joachimckh/GlauberF2Py/README.md

 python main.py --v <argument>
 ```
 The arguments supported are:
-- "python": runs the pure Python implementation.
+- "py": runs the pure Python implementation.
 Without any arguments this is the default.
 - "f": runs the Fortran implementation via f2py.
 Simulation loop is still in python, but all the heavy numerical lifting is done in Fortran.
 - "pf": runs the pure Fortran implementation.
 The entire simulation loop is done in Fortran, and only the results are passed back to Python for visualization.
 This is still called via f2py.